Nearly Dimension-Independent Convergence of Mean-Field Black-Box Variational Inference: Analysis of Gradient Variance

-\begin{remark} This lower bound, however, does not assert the existence of a function $\ell$ that takes the worst-case matrix-valued function $H_{\mathrm{worst}}$ as its Hessian such that $\nabla^2 \ell = H_{\mathrm{worst}}$.
-However, it does suggest that spectral bounds on the Hessian alone cannot improve \cref{thm:gradient_variance_upperbound_meanfield_general}. \end{remark}
+\begin{remark} It is not obvious that the rows of our worst-case example $H_{\mathrm{worst}}$ form conservative vector fields.
+This means that \cref{thm:gradient_variance_lowerbound} does not assert the existence of a function $\ell$ that satisfies $\nabla^2 \ell = H_{\mathrm{worst}}$.
+However, it does suggest that one cannot improve \cref{thm:gradient_variance_upperbound_meanfield_general} by relying only on spectral bounds on the Hessian. \end{remark}